agudipaolo/paperbot/README.md

-# xquadbot
+# paperbot
-Slack bot for personalized, filtered and trackable arXiv output.
+A Slack bot for personalized, filtered and trackable arXiv output.

 ## Installation: